KeyValueSoftwareSystems/react-waterfall-chart/README.md

 ## Usage

-React Waterfall chart can run in a very basic mode by just providing the `transactions` like given below:
+React Waterfall chart can run in a very basic mode by just providing the `dataPoints` like given below: